Bill Elliott: Early years with Melling Racing (1982–1984)

-The 1985 Season: Winning the Winston Million
+1985: Winning the Winston Million

 Before the beginning of the 1985 season, the R. J. Reynolds Tobacco Company and its core brand sponsor Winston began the Winston Million promotion.
 It offered a USD1 million bonus to any driver who could win three out of the four crown jewel races of NASCAR (a "Small Slam") in a single calendar year season; the Daytona 500 at Daytona (NASCAR's most prestigious race), the Winston 500 at Talladega (NASCAR's fastest race), the World 600 at Charlotte (NASCAR's longest race), and the Southern 500 at Darlington (NASCAR's oldest race).
 If there was no million-dollar winner, a $100,000 consolation bonus would be given to the first driver to win two of the four races.

 The 1985 season was the best season of Elliott's career.
 He scored 11 wins and 11 poles out of 28 races and also went on to win the first ever Winston Million in the Southern 500 at Darlington.
 This would give him the nicknames "Million Dollar Bill" and "Awesome Bill From Dawsonville".